 4. Reducing the number of resources: Eliminate unnecessary resources, such as third-party libraries or large images, to reduce the overall size of the page.

-By making performance a priority throughout the development process and following these steps, you can significantly improve the performance of your web page or application and provide a better user experience for your users.
+By making performance a priority throughout the development process and following these steps, you can significantly improve the performance of your web page or application and provide a better user experience.

 Conclusion